sourcegraph/cody-vs/CONTRIBUTING.md

 ## Access Token

+Create an account and go to https://sourcegraph.com/user/settings/tokens to create a token.

 During development, you can use your own Cody access token by setting an environment variable.
 This eliminates the need to register and create a new token for each session.

 To set your access token: